lunel288/ImageLingo2/README.md

 We plan on adding more languages.
 We plan on adding sentences to be translated with the objects.
 We plan on changing the tflite model to one which better suits our classroom setting.
-We plan on improving the aesthetic of the app - animation, transitions, colour, layouts.
+(Specifically Google Mobile Object labeler - https://tfhub.dev/google/lite-model/object_detection/mobile_object_labeler_v1/1) We plan on improving the aesthetic of the app - animation, transitions, colour, layouts.
+We plan on doing user testing
+We plan on setting up GitHub Actions to call a static analysis tool and a code coverage tool

 # How to run the application:
-Download the project from Github, and use an Android Emulator to run the application.
+Download the project from Github, and use an Android Emulator to run the application (or your own android device).
 An IDE such as Android Studio or  IntelliJ IDEA will work.

+# Source Code Documentation:
+Source code documentation is extracted using Dokka and github actions, and the index.html file can be found at app\build\dokka\html

 # Group members:
 Eliot Luna